The Scottish First Aid Awards 2018 – Winners

 Emergency Services Hero of the Year

 The judges found this category extremely challenging to choose one winner as each story was as equally heroic and dramatic.
-As such, the Judging Panel decided to award both a Highly Commended nomination as well as the Winner inner for this category.
+As such, the Judging Panel decided to recognise a Highly Commended nomination as well as the overall Winner for this category.

 On March 1, 2018 Police Scotland received a report of a missing vulnerable female in a remote location during wintry weather conditions.
 Due to falling temperatures and safety, further outdoor searching was suspended.
 However, PC Bell continued a 4-hour search in extreme winter blizzards with his police dog, Ted.
 Amazingly Alasdair and Ted found the lady who was unconscious and not breathing.
 PC Bell subsequently provided CPR for 30-minutes until assistance arrived.
 Medical staff commended his actions as not only saving the female’s life but giving surgical staff the best opportunity to enable a better recovery and prevent life threatening physical changes.